 Chad Richison became the CEO of Paycom Software, Inc. (NYSE:PAYC) in 1998.
-This analysis aims first to contrast CEO compensation with other large companies.
-Then we’ll look at a snap shot of the business growth.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
+Then we'll look at a snap shot of the business growth.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Chad Richison's Compensation Compare With Similar Sized Companies?